DomitriusAnthony/omdb-playlist-app/README.md

 Includes:

-- Apollo Client w/ supporting deps of apollo-link and apollo-link-rest & gql
-- Styled-components for styling
-- React-router for routing
+- Apollo Client for manipulating data on the client side
-- Apollo Server w/ RESTDataSource
+- Apollo Server / Prisma+Mongo for the back end Graphql server + Db